manolodd/openlrae/README.md

 # RELEASE AVAILABILITY

 You can download latest compiled stable releases from the releases section of this repository.
-Also, since release 0.3 OpenLRAE is in Maven Central so you can add it as a dependecy in your Maven project inserting this in your pom.xml:
+Also, since release 0.3 OpenLRAE is in Maven Central so you can add it as a dependecy in your Maven project inserting the following in your pom.xml:
 ```console
 <dependency>
   <groupId>com.manolodominguez</groupId>